blualg/m-ovito/doc/manual/reference/file_formats/file_formats_input.rst

     - Configuration/topology file format used by the `oxDNA <https://dna.physics.ox.ac.uk/>`__ simulation code for coarse-grained DNA models.
     - :ref:`particles <scene_objects.particles>`, :ref:`bonds <scene_objects.bonds>`
     -

+*OVITO Pro* additionally provides the option for you to write :ref:`custom file readers in Python <writing_custom_file_readers>` to import more formats.